dr-riz/diabetes/README.md

 the * sign indicates the probability of the predicted class. the + sign indicate an incorrect prediction.

 Whichever class has the highest probability i.e. greater than 0.5 is the predicted class.
-The confusion matrix for building LR across the whole data set:
+The confusion matrix for building LR across the whole dataset:

 <pre>
 === Confusion Matrix ===